S-ayanide/BigStack/README.md

         ref: "myPerson"
     }
 ```
-Where `myPerson` is the Mongoose Model for the Profile Schema.
+Where `myPerson` is the Mongoose Model for the User Schema.

 **Question Schema** --
 In this Schema compulsory attributes are *textone*, *texttwo* and *answers.text*.
 Again the user data is fetched from Mongo DB to only allow the logged in users to answer questions and also to upvote.